AlaskaAirlines/AuroDocsSite/src/content/markdown/whatIsWhat.md

 ## Pattern

-Patterns are not components per se, although very common patterns may be captured, standardized, and used as components.

 Patterns are commonly-used interfaces where the makeup is entirely of primitives and other components, but due to their complexity the pattern is "suggested use" to allow the engineer to address individual use cases directly, versus having to work with an overly complex API.